flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vertical-guidance/example.md

     The winds page accept the following format: `HDG / SPEED / ALTITUDE`.

-    When entering the winds for FL100 the flight crew can omit the `ALTITUDE` value as that has been populated on the right side of the screen.
+    When entering the winds for the alternate destination the flight crew can omit the `ALTITUDE` value as that has been populated on the right side of the screen.

 To enter the examples highlighted in the image you can type:

 - `050/009/390` and press LSK 1L to input the FL390 winds.
-- `081/012` and press LSK 1R to input the FL100 winds. **Note:** the flight level is omitted in the entry.
+- `081/012` and press LSK 1R to input the alternate destination winds at FL100. **Note:** the flight level is omitted in the entry.